eminorhan/vqgan-gpt-video/README.md

 This is my personal copy of Songwei Ge's [TATS](https://github.com/SongweiGe/TATS) repository for video generation customized for my own purposes.

 ## Training
 The VQGAN and GPT parts of the model are trained separately.
-Example usages for training each partare provided below.
+Example usages for training each part are provided below.

 ### VQGAN
 ```python